-The success of this operation is not purely measured on arrests and statistics this initiative set out primarily to remove the ability of juveniles to purchase intoxicants for consumption and to reduce the associated crime committed and to improve the HOTSPOT locations making them less attractive to the individuals concerned.
+The success of this project is not purely measured on arrests and statistics this initiative set out primarily to remove the ability of juveniles to purchase alcohol for consumption and to reduce the associated crime committed and to improve the HOTSPOT locations making them less attractive to the individuals concerned.

-A local businessman was, however, reported for the supply of intoxicants to juveniles on two counts and was dealt with by the Magistrates Court a second case is pending.
-The local media positively reported this story.
+Two local businessmen were reported for the supply of alcohol to juveniles and were dealt with by the Magistrates Court other cases pending.
+The local media positively reported these stories.

-This operation has raised public confidence in the Police, and its partner agencies, in the services provided.
-This is substantiated with the positive media coverage and feed back, verbally and written, from the general public and local Councilors.
-The effective interagency working partnership has given a long-term solution to a locally based community problem, which at this time continues, in place with a minimum of Police involvement.
+This project has raised public confidence in the Police, and its partner agencies, in the services provided.
+This is substantiated with the positive media coverage and feed back, verbally and written, from the general public and local Councillors.
+The effective inter-agency working partnership has given a long-term solution to a locally based community problem, which at this time continues, in place with a minimum of Police involvement.

 The problems identified relating to the design of the bus station have been positively received and actioned by the Local Authority.
-To liaison with the Crime Prevention Team the bus station is to be redeveloped in late 2003 and will take into consideration the highlighted problems.
+In liaison with the Crime Prevention Team and our dedicated ALO the bus station is to be redeveloped in late 2004 and will take into consideration the highlighted problems into the environmental design.

 The redevelopment will include the complete demolition of the bus station and shrub lined pathway to the train station.
 The bus station will be redeveloped using the secured by design principle and the new lay-out will include a new user friendly pathway to the train station incorporating CCTV coverage, improved lighting, a cycle path and most importantly CCTV help points.
 This is a major financial commitment from the Local Authority.
+The Railway Management is currently implementing design features to allow them to apply for a Secure Station award.

-After close liaison with Police/ Crime Prevention Officers a partner school, particularly subjected to high incidents of criminal damage from the intoxicated juveniles, has secured funding and implemented a £35,000 security system including CCTV coverage (linked to the LA monitoring station).
+After close liaison with Police/ C.P.O a partner school, particularly subjected to high incidents of criminal damage from the intoxicated juveniles, has secured funding and implemented a £35,000 security system including CCTV coverage (linked to the LA monitoring station).
 This direct action has stopped incidents of criminal damage to date, at this location.

-The success of Operation Calibre is best measured on:
+The success of Project Calibre is also substantiated by:

-- A 20% reduction in reported offences of anti-social behavior, assaults and criminal damage by intoxicated juveniles in the HOT SPOT areas, with an overall reduction of 38% of associated crime when compared to the same period in 2001. - A decrease in the complaints received to the Police and the Local Authority relating to the congregation of intoxicated juveniles there was a 21% decrease in juvenile nuisance, drunkenness, street disturbance and other disturbance incidents reported (when compared to the same period during 2001) - All of the retailers reported a decrease in the number of juveniles approaching their retail outlets to purchase intoxicants - The retailers, and the CCTV suite reported a decrease in the number of attempted "indirect" purchases. - Decreases in the necessity for Police repeat visits to hot spot areas a 45% decrease in incidents of street disturbance in the targeted area was achieved during the operation.
-Likewise a 50% reduction in reported assaults, a 44% reduction in reports of criminal damage and a very pleasing 100% reduction in drug related incidents. - An increase in positive public perception of the Police and other partner agencies in the service they provide.
+- A 20% reduction in reported offences of anti-social behaviour, assaults and criminal damage by intoxicated juveniles in the HOT SPOT areas, with an overall reduction of 38% of associated crime when compared to the same period in 2001. - A decrease in the complaints received to the Police / Local Authority relating to the congregation of intoxicated juveniles -21% decrease in juvenile nuisance, drunkenness, street disturbance and other disturbance incidents reported (when compared to the same period during 2001) - All of the retailers reported a decrease in the number of juveniles approaching their retail outlets to purchase alcohol - The retailers, and the CCTV suite reported a decrease in the number of attempted "indirect" purchases. - Decreases in the necessity for Police repeat visits to hot spot areas a 45% decrease in incidents of street disturbance in the HOT SPOT area.
+Likewise a 50% reduction in assaults, a 44% reduction in criminal damage and 100% reduction in drug related incidents. - An increase in community safety juveniles are no longer congregating in large numbers and intimidating the public - a reassuring 86% reduction in other incidents and 27% reduction in other disturbance were achieved.